monsoonmaelstrom/book2/book2.md

 I lie in bed, curled next to Liam for what feels like hours, before finally giving up.
 Luckily, a defining characteristic of buildings everywhere is rooftops.
 I open the window and am able to stand on the sill and reach the eaves of the rooftop just enough to be able to pull myself up and over the edge.
 Definitely not the easiest maneuver, but I manage it.

 The night air is cool, with the last hints of winter giving way to spring, and it’s quiet.
 I lie back on the roof and stare up at the stars.
 I’m dreading tomorrow.
 My mother probably arrived in Branton at least two weeks ago, and who knows what she’s been doing since.
-It’s almost guaranteed Iverson knows about me, and knows she’s back, which means both of them are going to be looking for me.
+It’s almost guaranteed Iverson knows about me, and knows she’s back, meaning both of them are going to be looking for me.
 Her return is probably also going to accelerate Dairuvar’s overall aggression toward the other polities, making war virtually a foregone conclusion.
 Add the fucking war college to that, who will definitely being looking for Liam, Henry and me—both on behalf of themselves, but likely also at General Iverson’s behest—and it’s going to be a nightmare.

 I wish there was someone else like me.
 We need to test out exactly how well and how precisely magic can be sensed, especially in a crowded area like a city, but we basically need two of me to do it, and the closest we have is a combination of me and Alex, and me and Liam.
 Even conducting the tests has risks—mostly that someone figures out where we are, which would be… bad.
 Very, very bad.
 Until we have some idea of what’s going to get us caught, all magic needs to be done with the lightest of touches, and even that will still be akin to playing with fire.